vispz/psvishnu91.github.io/_posts/ml_notes/2022-11-10-entropy-kld.md

 Hence, we can decompose KL-Divergence into the entropy of the true unknown distribution $$p(x)$$ plus the cross entropy of $$q(x)$$ with respect to the true distribution $$p(x)$$.
-While learning a model, we try to figure out the parameters $$\left(\Theta\right)$$ of our model defining $$q_{\Theta}(x)$$ which minises our loss.
+While learning a model, we try to figure out the parameters $$\left(\Theta\right)$$ of our model defining $$q_{\Theta}(x)$$ which minimises our loss.
 The parameters of the model do not affect the true probability distribution $$p(x)$$, so

 $$